bradymholt/geekytidbits.com/posts/2023-02-06-dealing-with-burnout/index.md

 This year marks 20 years since I graduated from university and entered the real world as a software developer.
 Throughout that time I have dealt with burnout many times and have learned a few things about working through it.

 How do you even describe or define "burnout", anyway?
 For me, it's when I feel like I simply cannot go on.
-I am _exhausted_, completely unmotivated, and either depressed or seemingly on the verge of depression.
+I am _exhausted_ and either depressed or seemingly on the verge of depression.

 According to [WebMB](https://www.webmd.com/mental-health/burnout-symptoms-signs):